 An internet search will uncover many Iron Man historical sources and even places where you can buy their original training courses and books.

 Peary Rader passed away in 1991.
 Perhaps one of the best tributes that I’ve found is “Our Best Man Gone,” from Terry and Jan Todd’s Iron Game History.
-I am unable to find Mabel Rader's obituary.
+On June 17, 2017, Mabel Rader celebrated her 100th Birthday.

 Jim Murray, former managing editor of Strength & Health wrote the following about the Raders: “Their unselfish contributions have stimulated the growth of strength sports and have inspired countless young people to embark on healthier lives — a legacy of enduring value.”

 Peary Rader was a gentleman, open-minded, and honest.
 At his Iron Man magazine, all reasonable points of view and training philosophies were welcomed.

 Return from Peary Rader to the Muscle Stories page